Ghost Towns In Kentucky

 Creelsboro was founded in the early 1800s.
 Although it had a population of 50, this town was considered one of the main places of commerce in the 1840s.
 It is located southwest of Jamestown, approximately 10 miles away.

-Due to its proximity to the Cumberland River, Nashville and Burnside steamboat boaters conducted their exchanges in Creelsboro.
+Due to its proximity to the Cumberland River, Nashville, and Burnside steamboat, boaters conducted their exchanges in Greensboro.
 The town had a post office, a church, a school, a hospital, a hotel, and two banks.

 Its decline began with the creation of highways connecting cities.
 The steamboats became outdated and impractical, vanishing the only economic activity that kept the town afloat.
 The town was declared a ghost town, although some small communities still inhabit it.
 These people dedicate themselves mainly to agriculture.

-If you plan to visit Creelsboro, its most prominent attraction is a natural arch or bridge made of stone.
-Although there are no places to sleep in the town, you can find hotels nearby.
+If you plan to visit Creelsboro, its most prominent attraction is a natural stone arch or bridge.
+Although no places to sleep in the town, you can find hotels nearby.

 Paradise, Kentucky

 The city was a ferry line for the Green River.
-It is known by other names, such as Stom’s Landing, but in 1852, a postal service was opened under the name of Paradise.
+It is known by other names, such as Stom’s Landing, but in 1852, a postal service was opened under Paradise.

-The town was located northwest of Greenville, 10.5 miles away.
-In 1959 a coal mine was built where the city used to be.
+The town was located 10.5 miles northwest of Greenville.
+In 1959, a coal mine was built where the city used to be.
 Tennessee Valley Authority cleared out the town in 1967 because of health concerns about the impact of a coal plant on the city’s residents.

-At present, the only thing that remains of this town is a cemetery on top of a hill, as the TVA bought the city and, after evacuating it, destroyed it to continue making coal plants.
+At present, the only thing that remains of this town is a cemetery on top of a hill.
+The TVA bought the city and, after evacuating it, destroyed it to continue building coal plants.

 Blandville, Kentucky

-Blandville was founded in 1842 and is located in Ballard County.
-It was home to the county’s first court until it burned down in 1882.
+Blandville, located in Ballard County, was founded in 1842 and was home to the county’s first court until it burned down in 1882.
 The 2010 census had 90 inhabitants, and the only attraction to visit is the remains of the court.

 Dry Fork, Kentucky

-Dry Fork is located 7.1 miles away from Fountain Rock.
+Dry Fork is located 7.1 miles from Fountain Rock.
 The town engaged in logging, agriculture, and mining.
-Dry Fork was supported by agriculture by women and children, while men worked as loggers and miners.
+Women and children supported Dry Fork through agriculture, while men worked as loggers and miners.

 The town boomed in the late 1800s.
-It was home to more than 500 people at its peak, although it is currently unpopulated.
+At its peak, it was home to more than 500 people, although it is currently unpopulated.
 Dry Fork is now an open reserve for hiking and field trips only.

 Highland Park, Kentucky

-Highland Park used to be a community created for the employees of the L&N Railroad Company.
-Founded in 1890, and in just ten years, it already had more than 320 families.
-During the first World War, houses were built to train the soldiers who would go to war.
+Highland Park was a community created for the employees of the L&N Railroad Company.
+Founded in 1890, it had more than 320 families in just ten years.
+During the First World War, houses were built to train soldiers.
 The town became part of the city of Louisville in 1922, causing expenses to increase and several working families to migrate to other towns.

-However, during World War II, the town flourished again, creating several manufacturing companies, which led to an increase in its population of approximately seven thousand people.
+However, during World War II, the town flourished again, creating several manufacturing companies and increasing its population to approximately seven thousand people.

-In 1947, Louisville moved its airport into the areas near Highland Park, and in 1988 they bought and demolished the homes for the airport expansion.
-There are no remains of the town, as the 100-year history of Highland Park was destroyed with the growth of Louisville.
+In 1947, Louisville moved its airport into the areas near Highland Park, and in 1988, they bought and demolished the homes for the airport expansion.
+There are no remains of the town, as Highland Park’s 100-year history was destroyed with the growth of Louisville.

 Bells Mines, Kentucky